 Brussels Griffons can be traced back to the era in Belgium when people rode horse carriages.
 The sole purpose of this breed was to keep the stables free of rats.
 But thanks to their loving personalities, they evolved into lapdogs.

-Some Griffons love to eat while others can be picky eaters.
-In either case, you must portion out their meals to keep them healthy and fit.
+Some Griffons love to eat while others will be picky eaters.
+In either case, you must portion out meals to keep them healthy and fit.
 And while they can be active and playful, they’re willing to spend an afternoon in your lap.

-The legend in China claims that Lord Buddha once shrunk a huge lion into a tiny dog.
-Thus, the Pekingese was born much to the delight of the Chinese Imperial rulers.
+According to folklore legend in China, Lord Buddha once shrunk a huge lion into a tiny dog.
+This was how the Pekingese was born, at least to the Chinese Imperial rulers.
 That explains the lofty attitude of canine – often going on a hunger strike to get their way.

 Pekes choose one member of the family to latch on to.
 That being said, they still get along with other members, but cannot stand strangers.
+They are true lap dogs.
 At the slightest hint of threat, they bark and can even bite out of fear.

 This lapdog also snores throughout the night thanks to their short snout and facial structure.
-But because of their long and flowing coats, Pekes require plenty of grooming.
+But due to their long and flowing coats, Pekes require plenty of grooming.
 They also tend to overeat and put on weight very quickly.

 Being one of the oldest dog breeds in the world, the Maltese boasts of a two-millennium old history.
-The breed was very famous amongst artists, poets and writers, with a lineage that has been traced back to Rome, Greece and Egypt.
+This dog was very famous amongst artists, poets and writers, with a lineage that has been traced all the way back to Rome, Greece and Egypt.

 The Maltese has a distinct white and silky coat that falls to the floor.
 For the most part, they’ll be very affectionate with their family, making them superb lap dogs.
 The Maltese is also a very intelligent breed, despite their stubbornness.

-They don’t drool much, however they do require proper obedience training.
-And while a Maltese doesn’t shed much, their long and silky coat requires a lot of care and grooming.
-They’re really the perfect combination of a family and show breed.
+They don’t drool much, however they do require obedience training.
+And while a Maltese won’t shed all that much, their long and silky coat requires a lot of care and grooming.
+They’re really the perfect combo of a family and show breed.